snarlysodboxer/hambone/README.md

 ### Design

 * `hambone` consists of a gRPC server (with grpc-gateway JSON adapter)
+* `hambone` is designed to be run in replica in Kubernetes
 * `hambone` and it's API aim to be as simple and dumb as possible, and expect you to do almost all the validation client-side where you can also build in your custom domain logic, or obtain external information for secrets or disk volume IDs, etc.
 * `hambone` uses `kubectl apply` and `kustomize build` both of which validate YAML, and `kubectl` validates objects.
 Care is taken to return meaningful errors.
 * `hambone` writes `kustomization.yaml` files in a structured way, and tracks all changes in Git.
 It rejects any `kustomization.yml` file changes which are rejected by Kubernetes.